clay-good/attestful/docs/ARCHITECTURE.md

 Attestful combines two distinct compliance approaches into a unified platform:

-1. **Resource-based compliance checking** (from Compliy): Evaluates cloud infrastructure resources against defined checks
+1. **Resource-based compliance checking**: Evaluates cloud infrastructure resources against defined checks
-2. **Evidence-based compliance verification** (from Nisify): Collects evidence artifacts from platforms to prove control implementation
+2. **Evidence-based compliance verification**: Collects evidence artifacts from platforms to prove control implementation

 Both approaches feed into the OSCAL layer, which provides a standardized format for all compliance data.